rust-lang-ja/book-ja/src/ch08-01-vectors.md

 <!--
 When we run this code, the first `[]` method will cause the program to panic because it references a nonexistent element.
-This method is best used when you want your program to crash if there's an attempt to access an element past the end of the vector.
+This method is best used when you want your program to crash if there’s an attempt to access an element past the end of the vector.
 -->